MewsSystems/gitbook-distributor-guide/distributor-api-v1/net-pricing.md

 **Net price** is an amount without taxes.
 **Gross price** is a net price + taxes.

-In order to use net pricing in distributor, the API returns the "Amount" object as part of responses.
+In order to use net pricing in distributor, the API returns the [Amount](net-pricing.md#Amount) object as part of responses.
-Amount represents a structure that holds gross price, net price and tax values.
+[Amount](net-pricing.md#Amount) represents a structure that holds gross price, net price and tax values.

 The Amount has following structure:
 ```javascript